Mando619/Employee-Tracker/README.md

 ## Installation

-Npm will be need installation for this.
-You can do so by installing in your CLI.
+Npm will need installation .
+You can do so by installing it in in your CLI.
 Once finished, use your node server.js in the CLI to begin everything.

 ## Technologies Used